 Commitment to Accessibility

 The Art Gallery of Ontario’s mission is to bring people together with art to see, experience and understand the world in new ways.
-A key objective for the AGO is to ensure that our building, collections, exhibitions, programs and services are accessible to all individuals.
-Building on a firm foundation of commitment to accessibility, we continue to identify, prevent and remove barriers to participation on an ongoing basis.
+A key objective for the AGO is to ensure that our building, collections, exhibitions, programs and services are accessible to all individuals, including people with disabilities.
+Building on a firm foundation of commitment to accessibility, we continue to identify, prevent and remove barriers to participation on an ongoing basis, in a timely manner.
 We work in partnership with staff, volunteers, visitors and the community at large to meet, and exceed where possible, the requirements of the Accessibility for Ontarians with Disabilities Act (AODA) and to demonstrate leadership in the AGO’s commitment to access.